IziDevSpot/blog/_posts/2017-02-23-adding-multimedia-content-to-your-posts.markdown

 **Adding audio**

-Soundclound is the most popular plaform for audio updloads and distribution over the internet.
+SoundCloud is the most popular platform for audio uploads and distribution over the internet.
-To add audio to your jekyll you first going create a new file under  `_plugins` direcatory and name it  `sc_player.rb` and copy/paste the following code :
+To add audio to your Jekyll you first going create a new file under  `_plugins` directory and name it  `sc_player.rb` and copy/paste the following code: